Vyral/base-template/_drafts/get-pre-qualified-before-you-look.md

 {% include youtube.html %}

-You should get pre-qualified before you start looking at buying a new house.
-If you don’t, you may find your dream home and lose it to someone else.
+<center>You should get pre-qualified before you start looking at buying a new house.
+If you don’t, you may find your dream home and lose it to someone else.</center>

 Why is it important to have a strong pre-qualification prior to getting out there and really looking for a new home?